 This post is from GRS staff writer Donna Freedman.
-Donna writes a personal finance column for MSN Money, and writes about frugality and intentional living at Surviving And Thriving.
+Donna writes about frugality and intentional living at Surviving And Thriving.
 Since she just found out she is going to be a grandmother, expect to be bombarded with cute-baby anecdotes about seven months from now.

 If you draw a paycheck, you’re due an extra $160 in January and February thanks to the Temporary Payroll Tax Cut Continuation Act of 2011.